facebookresearch/habitat-challenge/CONTRIBUTING.md

 ## Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
-You only need to do this once to work on any of Facebook's open source projects.
+You only need to do this once to work on any of Meta's open source projects.

 Complete your CLA here: <https://code.facebook.com/cla>